zenseact/zmbt-framework/docs/signal-mapping.md

 which refers to `<signal>.foo.bar` field on the corresponding argument or return value.
-The subsignal specification in a string is a [JSON Pointer](https://tools.ietf.org/html/rfc6901), which syntax resembles a unix path, with the main difference that `""` stands for root, and `"/"` stands for anonimous field in a JSON structure.
+The subsignal specification in a string is a [JSON Pointer](https://tools.ietf.org/html/rfc6901), which syntax resembles a unix path, with the main difference that `""` stands for root, and `"/"` stands for anonymous field in a JSON structure.
 Array elements are referenced by index, so `"/0"` and `"/1"` in the example means first and second elements of the arguments tuple.
-Recall the rule of default channel kind deduction - now you see that *unary function args resolves to value...* means the default signal path for unary function is `"/0"`.
+Recall the default channel kind deduction rule - now you see that *unary function args resolves to value...* means the default signal path for unary function is `"/0"`.

 This works with parametrization well - if you need to parametrize only a part